 Theodore Roosevelt National Park is located in the badlands of western North Dakota.
-The park is known for amazing wildlife (bison and elk), 95 miles of hiking trails, horseback riding, water sports, and for inspiring a love of nature in the nation's 26th president (he lived and ranched in the area in the 1880s).
+The park is known for amazing wildlife like bison and elk, 95 miles of hiking trails, horseback riding, water sports, and for inspiring a love of nature in the nation's 26th president.
+President Roosevelt lived and ranched in the area in the 1880s.

 Theodore Roosevelt National Park is comprised of three areas: South Unit, North Unit and Elkhorn Ranch Unit.

 The South Unit entrance is in Medora North Dakota 27 miles east of the Montana state line.
 The Painted Canyon Visitor Center is located 7 miles east of Medora on I-94 at Exit 32.

 A float trip down the Little Missouri River is an ideal way to experience the beauty and solitude of the North Dakota badlands.
 It takes about 5 days to canoe the 107.5 miles from the bridge at Medora to the Hwy 85 bridge near the North Unit.
 Or do a short 3-mile trip from Sully Creek State Park to the Medora bridge.
 (The river water levels are variable.
 Please contact the park at 701-623-4730 ext 3417 for up-to-date information before launching on the river.)